Everything you Need to Know About Food Allergies

 It’s imperative that you, your family and your child (provided they’re old enough) always check the label of everything you purchase every time, to ensure that there are no harmful ingredients, even if you’ve already purchased the item in the past.
 Companies change their recipes all the time, and you don’t want to accidentally feed your child something that will trigger a reaction.

-There are many informative resources on how to correctly read labels available online (such as this one), so make sure you and your family are well versed in the art of food label decoding, which can be a bit tricky sometimes.
+There are many informative resources on how to correctly read labels available online, so make sure you and your family are well versed in the art of food label decoding, which can be a bit tricky sometimes.

 Health Risks Associated with Junk Food

 Even if your kid isn’t really allergic to a specific food type, though, that doesn’t mean that you’re in the clear.
-It is imperative to establish good eating habits at a young age, especially since junk food has been found to create (or aggravate any pre-existing) respiratory problems, such as asthma and rhinitis, in kids and teens.
+It is imperative to establish good eating habits at a young age, especially since the consumption of junk food, three or more times a week, has been found to have an increase the risk of having severe asthma, rhinoconjunctivitis and eczema in teens and children.

-There is, in fact, scientific evidence that proves this; a recent study that was released in 2013 discovered a clear and consistent connection between the consumption of junk food and the appearance of eczema, asthma and rhinitis in kids.
+There is, in fact, scientific evidence that proves this; a recent study that was released in 2013 discovered a positive association between the consumption of junk food and the prevalence of eczema, asthma and rhinitis in teens.
+The pattern was still present in children, but the association was found to be weaker.
+One possibility is that, on the whole, teens eat more junk food.

-With a considerable sample size of 319,000 teens (ages thirteen to fourteen) from over 50 countries, along with more than 181,000 kids (ages six to seven) from 31 countries, this study provides a solid foundation to discovering the effects of low quality food on kids’ bodies.
+With a considerable sample size of 319,000 teens (ages thirteen to fourteen) from over 50 countries, along with more than 181,000 kids (ages six to seven) from 31 countries, this study provides a solid foundation to discovering the effects of fast food on kids’ bodies.

 Eating fast food meals at least three times a week means that there is a 39% increased risk of severe asthma in teens, and a 27% increased risk among kids aged six to seven.
 Three or more servings of fruit, on the other hand, seems to have the opposite effect, as it decreases said risk by 11% in teens, and it can lead to a 14% drop in asthma attack severity in younger kids.